Does Progressive Snapshot Really Save You Money?

 Progressive Snapshot set out to change how insurance quotes were based.
 Introduced in January 2008, the program has skyrocketed – reaching 10 billion miles of driving data by 2014.

 To determine your exact insurance rate, you must install a device in your car.
 The GPS-enabled device tracks everything from your mileage to the time of day you drive and how often you hard brake.
 Essentially, you are receiving personalized insurance based on your specific driving habits.

 In most cases, you will see a reduction in your insurance bill, but the savings depends on the factors used for standard insurance plus what the company’s device tracks.

 How Progressive Snapshot Could Save You Money

-The company’s website boasts that customers save on average $130 using the program after six months.
+The company’s website boasts that customers save an average of $130 using the program after six months.
 The catch is that you must use the device and then be up for renewal to get the discount credit.